mcellteam/mcell/README.md

     sudo apt-get update
     sudo apt-get install cmake build-essential bison flex python3-dev swig libboost-all-dev

+### Windows

+It's easiest to get all the dependencies using [chocolatey](https://chocolatey.org/).
+Once chocolatey is installed, open up a powershell terminal, and run the following commands:

+    choco install cmake
+    choco install ninja
+    choco install msys2
+    choco install winflexbison

+Once you have msys2 installed, run the msys2 command (which will open a different non-Powershell terminal) and execute the following commands:

+    pacman -Syuu
+    pacman -S --needed base-devel mingw-w64-i686-toolchain mingw-w64-x86_64-toolchain \
+                    git subversion mercurial \
+                    mingw-w64-i686-cmake mingw-w64-x86_64-cmake
+    pacman -Sy mingw-w64-i686-boost mingw-w64-x86_64-boost

+You may have to explicitly add some of the executables to your path.

 ## Building MCell Executable from Source:

 ### CMake